pablodecm/phd_thesis/src/106_chapter_6.md

 Recently, Brehmer et
 al. [@Brehmer:2018hga; @brehmer2018constraining; @brehmer2018guide] further
-extended the approach of parametrised classifiers to better exploit the latent-space space structure of generative models from complex scientific simulators.
+extended the approach of parametrised classifiers to better exploit the latent-space structure of generative models from complex scientific simulators.
 Additionally they propose a family of approaches that include a direct regression of the likelihood ratio and/or likelihood score in the training losses.